Chymyst/chymyst-core/doc/joinrun.md

 In practice, there are situations where we need to force certain reactions to run on certain threads.
 For example, user interface (UI) programming frameworks typically allocate one thread for all UI-related operations, such as updating the screen and callbacks for interacting with the user.
+The Android SDK as well as JavaFX both adopt this approach to thread management.
 In these environments, it is a non-negotiable requirement to be able to control which threads are used by which tasks.
-All long-running tasks must run on non-UI threads, while all screen updates must run on the UI thread.
+All screen updates as well as all user events must be scheduled on the single UI thread, while all long-running tasks must be delegated to specially created non-UI or "background" threads.

 To facilitate this control, `JoinRun` implements the thread pool feature.

-Each join definition runs on two thread pools: a thread pool for running reactions (`reactionPool`) and a thread pool for injecting molecules and deciding new reactions (`joinPool`).
+Each join definition uses two thread pools: a thread pool for running reactions (`reactionPool`) and a thread pool for injecting molecules and deciding new reactions (`joinPool`).

 By default, these two thread pools are statically allocated and shared by all join definitions.